dorienmc/documentation-legacy/client/modules/internal-functions/log.md

 ### Levels
 The logging module has several log levels that you can filter on based on the environment that the client is running in (like development or production).

+The levels are:
+- error
+- warn
+- debug
+- verbose
+- silly
+- info